MapStory/mapstory-community/items/storytellers.md

 ## Improve storytellers/profile pages

-We should enable links and media ribbon options for users.
-And also should redo the whole profile/storyteller editing flow, as it's confusing.

 ### User Stories

 As a user, I need to be able control the order in which my published storylayers and mapstories appear on my public profile.